osmlab/atlas/pyatlas/README.md

     $ virtualenv venv --python=python2.7
     $ source venv/bin/activate

 NOTE: `pyatlas` will automatically install the dependencies it needs, including the Protocol Buffers Python runtime - `protobuf-2.6.1`.
 Therefore, it is highly recommended that you develop `pyatlas` based projects in a Python virtual environment - you may need to install `virtualenv` if you have not already.
 (If you want to create a `pyatlas` distribution that does not automatically pull in dependencies, see the next section.)

 Now that you have your virtual environment set up, you can install `pyatlas` with:

-    (venv) $ pip install pyatlas
+    (venv) $ pip install /path/to/pyatlas/wheel

-If `pip` can not find the `pyatlas` module, you may need to build it from source yourself.
+If you do not have a `pyatlas` wheel available, you may need to build it from source yourself.
 Check the next section for more info.

 To test that everything went smoothly, create a file `helloatlas.py` with the following code:
 ```python